-Wo-Chien is a dark/grass-type legendary Pokémon native to West Province Area One.
+Wo-Chien is a dark and grass Pokémon native to West Province Area One.

 In Scarlet, it’s described as the grudge of a person punished for writing the king’s evil deeds upon wooden tablets, which has clad itself in dead leaves to become a Pokémon.
 In Violet, its described as capable of draining the life force from vegetation, causing nearby forests to instantly wither and fields to turn barren.

 Wo-Chien’s ability is ‘Tablets of Ruin’, which sees it use the power of its ruinous wooden tablets to lower the attack stats of all Pokémon except itself.